-Connect your iPad to Mac via USB cable.
+Connect your iPad to your Mac via a USB cable.
 Once it gets connected do open the CoconutBattery App.

 The app will initially show you your MacBook battery details.
 Just switch to the iOS device tab by clicking on it.
 That’s it, you will see all details regarding your iPad Battery.

 Your full charge capacity will help you to determine your battery health.
 Compare full charge capacity with design capacity.
-App also shows you charge cycle count.
+The app also shows you the charge cycle count.
 An iPad can charge up to a thousand times before the battery needs to replace.

-App also shows you the temperature in case your apple device is overheating.
-Overall, CoconutBattery is a very useful app if you have many apple devices.
+The app also shows you the temperature in case your Apple device is overheating.
+Overall, CoconutBattery is a very useful app if you have many Apple devices.

-Open the Settings App on iPad and from the left pane, tap on privacy.
+Open the Settings App on your iPad and from the left pane, tap on privacy.

 Scroll down a little in privacy settings, and then tap on “Analytics & Improvements”.